 For more information, see Central European University Budapest Foundation (Nonprofit)

 Central European University is a graduate-level, English-language university accredited in the U.S. and Hungary and located in Budapest.
+Financier and philanthropist George Soros founded the university in 1991.

 Central European University Budapest Foundation (CEUBF) operates as the host of Central European University (CEU) in Budapest, Hungary.
 It determines the budget and provides for the educational, research and general operations of the university.
 The foundation also maintains CEU’s public utility reports and ensures that the university operates according to Hungarian law.